 Using single-server software, you may end up needing a bunch of servers to process all of that data.
 If you buy those servers pre-packaged with software from the vendor, you’ll pay a big mark-up.
 Consider a typical 1U rackmount server appliance from your average Taiwanese OEM.
 Raw, the cost of goods sold (COGS) may be anywhere from $1,000.00 to $2,000.00, but loaded with software, and after a basic manufacturing burn-in, you can expect to pay a steep $10K to $25K, even with discounts.
 And even if you’re buying a software-only product that isn’t pre-packaged onto an appliance, you still have the cost of space, cooling, power, and — most importantly — overhead for IT personnel.
 So owning and maintaining your own hardware in a scale-up software model is still expensive from a total cost of ownership (TCO) point of view.

 Considering the limited, inflexible reporting you get for these high costs, most users of legacy NetFlow and BGP analysis tools have been left hungry for a better way.
-In part 2 of this post, we’ll look at an alternative approach based on big data SaaS, and consider how this new architecture can dramatically boost the value of BGP and NetFlow in network visibility, operations, and management.
+In part 2 of this series, we’ll look at an alternative approach based on big data SaaS, and consider how this new architecture can dramatically boost the value of BGP and NetFlow in network visibility, operations, and management.